We can help.

 - Ways to cope and meet others in safe community,

 - Opportunities to raise awareness of the importance of workplace safety.

 If this sounds like what you’re looking for, please complete our information form telling us a little more about the tragedy that has affected you.

 How we can help you:

-Volunteer Family Guides — Trained listeners who have also experienced a work-related fatality, life-altering injury or occupational disease and who will connect with you so you have someone to talk to who understands what you’re going through.
+Volunteer Family Guides — A trained listener who has experienced a work-related tragedy similar to yours and who understands what you’re going through.

 Family Forums — Annual events where Threads of Life members gather to take workshops, share their stories and learn new ways to cope with tragedy.

 Families Connect — A monthly online workshop led by a knowledgeable facilitator.
 It is an opportunity to join a supportive community where you can learn from others.